jaimeabm/flip-coin-random-number-challenge-javascript/README.md

-# Generate random numbers based on fliping a coin Challenge. - JavaScript
+# Generate random numbers based on fliping a coin - JavaScript Challenge

 This code challenge allows you to generate a random number from a function that simulate a flipping coin.